-Zone name – Corresponds to cross country zones as shown on the Wilderness Trip Planner Map (18x22 PDF 1,802 KB).
+Zone name – Corresponds to cross country zones as shown on the Wilderness Trip Planner Map (2.80MB PDF).
 This document is available by calling the Wilderness Information Center, or the Sedro-Woolley Information Center, or email us to request a copy.

 Maximum party size – Maximum number of people that are allowed in each party.
 Most zones allow only 6 people per party; however, some of the most easily accessibly zones allow 12.
 Stock parties take note: Where stock are allowed, the maximum party size includes number of people and stock combined—no more than 6 total pairs of eyes.